How to Soundproof Your Home Office with Acoustic Wall Panels, Ceiling Tiles, and More

 To take it a step further, consider upgrading your door.
 Most interior doors aren’t built with soundproofing in mind.
 It will cost you a few hundred dollars, but swapping out your hollow core door for a solid core door will help prevent sound passing directly through the door.

-And for home offices that are tucked around a corner or simply don’t have a door, build yourself a
+And for home offices that are tucked around a corner or simply don’t have a door, build yourself a soundproof one with portable room dividers.

 Seal off your windows